 - Ask if the representative can point you to a company web site where you can verify customer referrals and confirm any affiliation with organizations, such as the Better Business Bureau.

-Sherlock Heating & Air Conditioning has been providing verifiable trustworthy HVAC services in the North County and San Diego area for over 30 years.
+Sherlock Plumbing Heating & Air has been providing verifiable trustworthy HVAC services in the North County and San Diego area for over 30 years.
 For 15 percent off of our preventative maintenance plan, which includes an initial free service visit, please call (760) 206-4167 or contact us online.